 A Final Thought

 This article shouldn’t be misinterpreted as a glorification of violent tactics or an attempt to encourage a full-scale, frontal assault on the corporate state tomorrow.
-Most people are too brainwashed to support something like that, much less join it, and though we shouldn’t base our actions on what the general public would think, we would just be seen as terrorists and promptly locked up or killed.
+Most people are too brainwashed to support something like that, much less join it, and though we shouldn’t base our actions on what the general public would think, we need more broad support for such a full scale assault to be successful and that support will more likely come with incremental attacks that improve the quality of life for average people.
 Making an attack on the corporate state that is doomed to fail is just as useless as strict, dogmatic nonviolence.
 That would only create more martyrs we don’t need.
 Instead, asymmetric tactics must be employed.
 We must weigh risks versus rewards when formulating our plans, target the corporate state where it is weakest, do it clandestinely and carefully with proper organization and planning, and retreat quickly, so as to increase the chances of success.
 The war is a long-term prospect but there are battles we can win right now.
+And of course, we don’t just need fighters.
+We need artists, writers, organic farmers, silviculturists, wildlife biologists, doctors, and so on that can help replace the hierarchical, capitalist empires we have with horizontal or circular, voluntary communities that address human and ecological needs.
+But everyone able has to be prepared to fight to survive.

 “The lesson is clear, for those willing to face the music.
 In order to show people that we are serious, that we are committed, that we are fighting for our lives, it is better to express unambiguously that we are the enemies of the established order, that we negate their laws, their offers of dialogue, and their false social peace, it is better to attack (and to come dressed for the occasion) than to dress up as clowns, tote about giant puppets, playing up a theatrical conflict with the police, locking down and expecting them to treat us humanely, or wait for the cameras to give our witty protest signs a close-up…..
 Only because we do not frame this as a popularity contest, but as a revolution, as a struggle to destroy the present system and create something wholly new, do all the festive and creative aspects of our struggle break out of the usual cycles of loyal dissent and counterculture that are co-opted from the beginning. ” (Gelderloos, pg 109).